alexandra-zaharia/ParticleSimulator/README.md

 ## Motivation

-It is purely personal: the particle simulator doesn't "do" anything useful, but it allowed me to dive (again) into C++, use graphical frameworks and test out a C++ library for GUI creation.
+The motivation to build this project is purely personal: although the particle simulator does not "do" anything useful *per se*, it allowed me to dive (again) into C++, to reflect object oriented design, to use graphical frameworks, and to test out a C++ library for GUI creation.

 ## TODO
-  * Add widget for particle speed
   * Add widget for color cycling speed
   * Add box blur effect
   * Add widget for blur radius